shibbir/sslcommerz/README.md

 In this demo project I've only used the parameters that are required to work with SSLCommerz api.
 For more details please read the official documentation from [here](https://developer.sslcommerz.com/doc/v4/).

 ## Configuring environment variables
 > Open `launchSettings.json` file inside the *Properties* directory.
-The add your store id and store password from SSLCommerz.
+Then add your store id and store password from SSLCommerz.

 ```json
 "environmentVariables": {